-The development, or amendment of Fit for Duty programs requires a quality scientific approach.
+The development or amendment of Fit for Duty programs requires a quality scientific approach.
 Often in the private sector we see generic health check measures or training programs which are administered to workers.
-Such examples are inadequate; they don’t map to the specific demands of your workplace.
+Such practices, while well-meaning, are inadequate as they rarely possess any relationship to the specific demands of your workplace.
 At Human Performance Science, we study the demands of your workplace to establish specific testing and training strategies for your workers.
-When the right Fit for Duty programs are established, there are many benefits for the organisation:
+When the right Fit for Duty programs are established there are many benefits for the organisation.
+These include the following:

 - Decreased injury risk for workers;

 - Increased productivity;

 - Improved compliance with occupational health and safety legislation;